MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Use **Step criteria** to specify the activity's dimension.
 [Dimensions](dimensions.md) are attributes that can describe, filter, or group data.

-1. Optionally, You can configure multi-condition funnel steps.
-Select **Add criteria** to specify more dimensions in a step.
+1. Optionally, you can configure multi-condition funnel steps.
+Select **Add condition** to specify more dimensions in a step.
 Additional criteria must use the same activity type.
 You can choose if multiple conditions are connected with an AND or an OR operator.

 1. Select **Add step** until you complete all the steps you want in the report.